abinghamwalker/make_chat_gp2/README.md

 ## Files to note in order are: -

-- My_GPT : This is the main GPT structure which draws heavy links with the credited source material.
+- My_GPT.py : This is the python files of my GPT structure which draws heavy links with the credited source material, this was written later so I could easily import funcitions for other uses including running on Colab.
+- My_GPT_construction: This is the first stages of constructing an LLM from tokenization through to the end of the transformer block.
 - My_GPT_download : This is a download of the GPT-2 actual weights and then run through the same generation function written for my model.
-- My_GP_testing : This is an area that I had planned to test different attention heads, temperatures and top k values.
-However, this is not possible at present because I cannot run this model on my laptop and would eat up a lot of Colab credit.
-I can adjust temperature and top k because these are fast but attention heads, layer numbers etc is impossible at present.
+- My_GPT_testing : This is an area that I have run tests of different attention heads, temperatures and top k values.
+I had wanted to test changing the entire structure to see how this effects the foundational model, such as the number attention heads, learning rate, decay or context lengths but with my available infrastucture this would be a massively time consuming task.
+- My_GPT_fine_tuning: This is the area where I turn the foundational model into an acutally useable LLM.
+I have shown two use cases where it is used for classification where you would normally believe that to be a tasks of machine learninig and secondly into an LLM agent.

 ## Project Overview